OhmX Platform

 Cartridges contain preformatted, ready-to-use reagents for cleaning, washing, and running experiments on the solid-state nanodetectors with volumes automatically managed by software.

-High accuracy and sensitivity
+High Accuracy and Sensitivity

 Waste is automatically collected and software alerts instruct when to remove.